hang-yin/hang-yin.github.io/_pages/portfolio.md

       </a>
     </div>
     <div class="text-content">
-      <p>A deep learning project that improves facial expression detection accuracy for specific users by combining transfer learning with a two-stage approach: first training a CNN on the general FER-13 dataset, then fine-tuning the model using individual users' facial expression data while keeping the convolutional layers frozen, integrated with OpenCV for face detection.</p>
+      <p>Enhancing facial expression detection for individual users, iExpressionNet employs a two-stage approach.
+Initially, a CNN is trained on the general FER-13 dataset and then fine-tuned using personalized expression data — with frozen convolutional layers — all integrated with OpenCV for robust face detection.</p>
     </div>
   </div>
 </div>